 Do elephants like to Paint?
 Are they trained?

-Elephant painting in Thailand began in 1998 when Richard Lair invited the conceptual art partnership of Vitaly Komar and Alexander Melamid to teach selected elephants at the TECC to paint.
-Elephants had done this before in over 20 zoos and circuses around the world, but this was the first time in Thailand and they were the first to bring this activity to prominent media attention.
+Elephants in Thailand have been engaging in the creative activity of painting since 1998, when Richard Lair invited the renowned conceptual art partnership of Vitaly Komar and Alexander Melamid to teach selected elephants at the Thai Elephant Conservation Center.
+While painting elephants had been observed in over 20 zoos worldwide, this initiative brought the practice to Thailand, gaining significant media attention.

-Next they are introduced to the easel and taught how close to stand to it so that they can extend their trunk comfortably.
-Finally, they are guided by the mahout (only during training) to apply the brush to the paper.
-Some artists take to this quicker than others, but all of them need time and encouragement to learn how to apply the paint within the confines of the paper and to develop a style of brushstroke that suits them.
+Once they have become acquainted with holding the paintbrush, the elephants are introduced to the easel and taught the appropriate distance at which to stand, enabling them to comfortably extend their trunks for painting.
+Under the guidance of the mahouts (only during training), the elephants are then encouraged to apply the brush to the paper.
+While some artists adapt to this process more quickly than others, all of them require time and support to learn how to apply paint within the boundaries of the paper and develop a brushstroke style that suits them.

 It is important to note that there is no necessity to coerce elephants into learning how to paint.
 If an elephant does not appear to enjoy the activity, alternative activities are introduced to ensure their well-being and happiness.

 During the training process, each artist's natural and instinctive style begins to emerge.
 Similar to human artists, no two elephant artists possess the same artistic style, and their skills continue to evolve and mature over time.
 The focus at The Elephant Art Gallery remains on abstract paintings created by the elephants themselves, avoiding the training of stylized or recognizable images that are currently popular.
 By allowing the elephants to express their natural talents and preferences, the gallery has discovered an activity that genuinely brings joy to these magnificent creatures.

 If you are considering purchasing a painting from the Elephant Art Gallery, it is important to be aware of the following: